 Happy Birthday, America!
-Independence Day is always celebrated on July 4th each year.
-In 2021, America will celebrate its 246th birthday as independence was achieved from Great Britain following the Revolutionary War.
+Independence Day is celebrated on July 4th each year.
+In 2024, America will celebrate its 248th birthday as independence was achieved from Great Britain following the Revolutionary War.
 The founding fathers signed this declaration on July 4, 1776.

 Upcoming Independence Day Dates

 |Day and Date

 |Thursday, July 4